jdrichardstech/gobbler-game/README.md

 1. Download the file
 2. Uncompress the .zip file
-3. Change the extension of the games.txt file to games.js
+3. Change the extension of the game.txt file to game.js
 4. You now have the code and can run index.html in your Chrome Browser

 ## Github